 And we’re sending Planned Parenthood billions of dollars in private, corporate, and government funding to follow through on these threats.
 Not content with our own suicide, we are determined to entice others to walk off the cliff of demographic suicide along with us.

 I recently visited two countries – Zimbabwe and Uganda – and was appalled to see the way that a conglomerate of wealthy foreign powers are propagandizing entire impoverished populations into believing that their most valuable resource – their own children – is the one thing that they must do everything (including murder) to prevent.
-I wrote about my experiences in Zimbabwe and Uganda here and here.

 As I wrote about Zimbabwe, without offering meaningful change, all that Planned Parenthood and the other population controllers accomplish in these countries is to make large poor families into small poor families.
 And a country of small poor families, is a poor country without any hope or future.

 Of course, economic considerations are hardly the most important thing here.
 Whether Planned Parenthood’s murderous ideology harmed or helped the economy is completely beside the point, in that murder is always and everywhere wrong, regardless of the consequence.
 And yet, if history has taught us anything, it is that in the long term, evil never pays.

 Political and societal correctness holds such tremendous sway over corporate America, that Toys “R” Us was willing to “kill off” future customers in order to be a “good corporate citizen” by supporting an ideology of radical “freedom” – an ideology that promises much in the short term but takes no mind for the long term.
 Now Toys “R” Us is dead too, a victim of the Culture of Death.
 That’s what the Culture of Death does – it kills.